EtchedPixels/pcc-tms9995/doc/NOTES.md

 ### PCONV

-These are conversions between pointer and non pointer typees.
-In many cases these are no-operations but they can do work when for example addresses need to be shifted when converting or if index and computation registers differ.
+These are conversions for pointer ypes.
+In most cases these are no-operations but they can do work when for example addresses need to be shifted.

 ### SCONV

 Shape conversions.
 These move things between different types and class.
 When an object is moved between classes the rule must include an NxREG, RESC1 pair or the compiler will get its types in a knot and confused.
+It is not possible to relialy move an object in situ between two classes using an overlapping register.

 ### CALL/UCALL